- “Board” means the Board of Directors of the Company

 An Interests Register will be maintained by the Company Secretary.
 Entries in the Interests Register including actual or potential interests in a matter must be disclosed to the Board.

 (Annual) results.
 All trading is subject to prior approval of the Chairperson or in the Chairperson’s case by the Chairperson of the Audit and Risk Management Committee – and in compliance with the Company’s Share Transaction Policy and the procedures therein.
 All changes in the shareholdings of Directors are reported to the Board and the NZX.
-Directors shall note and acknowledge their understanding of the AWF Madison Group Policy on Share Transactions.
+Directors shall note and acknowledge their understanding of the Accordant Group Policy on Share Transactions.

 The Board will seeks to ensure that new Directors are appropriately introduced to management and the business; are acquainted with relevant industry knowledge; and receive all appropriate papers, policies and documents to enable them to effectively perform their role and add value to the Company.